Sir Nicholas Kenyon

 As a music critic he wrote for The New Yorker, The Times and Observer, and was editor of Early Music 1983-92.
 He was appointed Controller of BBC Radio 3 in 1992, and was responsible for the award-winning seasons Fairest Isle and Sounding the Century.
 He then oversaw the BBC's programming for the millennium and ran the BBC's Live Events and TV Classical Music departments, which mounted the Queen's Jubilee concerts of 2002.

 He has continued to write and lecture on the arts, publishing books on Mozart, Simon Rattle, the BBC Symphony Orchestra and early music.
-He is a board member of Sage Gateshead and a Trustee of the Dartington Hall Trust.
-He was knighted in the 2008 New Year Honours.
+He is a board member of Sage Gateshead.
+He was knighted in the 2008 New Year Honours and in 2011 received the British Academy President’s medal for outstanding service to the arts and humanities.
 He is married with four children and lives in London.